floooh/fips/site/p050_cmakeguide.md

 directory where the current CMakeLists.txt file is located.
 You don't need to provide a fips\_dir() statement for files in the same directory as their CMakeLists.txt file.

+fips\_dir() must be called inside a module, lib, or app definition block.

 #### fips\_files(file ...)